Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

     4. Enter an API key in the **Subscription key** field, if required.

 Save your changes by clicking **Save**.
+Once you created a speech service, add this service to the [Application](./applications.md).

 ## Add a Custom Speech Vendor